 Email this Recruiter!

 The nurse and recruiter’s relationship is key.
-Honesty is a must for a successful traveling career!
+Honesty & open communication between the recruiter AND the traveler is a must for a successful traveling career!